LezardSC/42-tokenizer/README.md

 Wallet42 goal is to replace the wallet system in the school.
 Every student can win some by accomplishing some projects, events or success in the intra, and can use them to buy things in the shop. why? more security or something

+setting up the project:
+- create .env if not
+- `npm i @openzeppelin/contracts`
+- `npx hardhat compile`

+changed paths into hardhat.config.js to have everything into the right directory